matarabadanf/BARISTA/docs/Brewer.md

 ## Using Brewer
 Brewer requires a `brewer.TEMPLATE` input file.
 The `barista/brewer/setup_brewer_calculation.py` script generates the brewer.TEMPLATE input file and copies the required files for the calculation.
 These can include:
 - `opt.py`: Main function, manages reading the input and performs the optimization
 - `flavs.py`: Contains the calculator called by ASE.
 ASE requires the use of calculators to obtain properties such as forces and energies.
-A calculator should be able to: 1. write an input file, 2. perform the calculation of the input file with an external command (such as a call to ORCA) and 3. parse the results of the file and obtain the forces to feed to the optimization algorithm.

 To run a calculation with BREWER in a SLURM queue system, it can be done as:
 ```Bash